gareth-stoyle/UGV/README.md

 ### Setup Notes

 * I followed the setup steps in the above link, and then used the created virtual environment to operate the code in this repository.
 * pyPS4Controller has a bug which affects performance (see here: https://github.com/ArturSpirin/pyPS4Controller/issues/28).
-I have left a comment there describing how to fix it, as the author doesn't seem to be responding to pull requests.
+Author doesn't seem to be responding to pull requests.